Reading time: 4 minutes

 Even though you are in your 60s, there are still annual limits or caps on the amount of money you and your employer can contribute into your super account.

-From 1 July 2017, the general concessional (before-tax) contributions cap is $25,000 for everyone, regardless of their age.
-(From 1 July 2018, you can also make ‘carry-forward’ concessional contributions if you qualify, which includes having a Total Superannuation Balance of (TSB) less than $500,000.)
+From 1 July 2024, the annual general concessional (before-tax) contributions cap is $30,000 for everyone, regardless of their age.

 Bring-forward contributions